software-students-spring2025/1-specification-exercise-thebestteam/README.md

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.

 ClassBay (like ebay but for classes) is a service that revamps class signups and waitlists with a secondary marketplace for course registration, providing course liquidity by allowing students to exchange spots during the add-drop period making a stressful process streamlined and leading to better matchups through social dynamics and free market principles.

-As a student, I want to be able to see historical course data (Stored in Course Feedback Results) on the course search page to help with enrollment decisions.

 ## User Requirements

-See instructions.
-Delete this line and place a list of your User Stories here.

-## User Stories

 As a student, I want to easily view and join waitlists for full classes so that I can secure a spot if one becomes available.